rezored/ToDoDudu/README.md

 - the home calendar - the option to add/edit task
 - task - have a grief - Urgent / Not urgent with a color palette
 - overall design :)

+# What is comming next
+- API
+- total components rework to remove the ts and use the API response code